 \section{Introduction}

-The {\it { ELODIE} Planet Search Survey} was an extensive radial-velocity northern survey of dwarf stars at the Haute-Provence Observatory (OHP, France) using the { ELODIE} high-precision fiber-fed echelle spectrograph \citep{Baranne_etal_1996} mounted on the Cassegrain focus of the 1.93-m telescope.
+The {\it { ELODIE} Planet Search Survey} was an extensive radial-velocity northern survey of dwarf stars at the Haute-Provence Observatory (OHP, France) using the { ELODIE} high-precision fiber-fed echelle spectrograph \citep{Baranne_etal_1996} mounted at the Cassegrain focus of the 1.93-m telescope.
 It started to operate at the end of 1993 and acquired data until the summer of 2006, when it was replaced by the new echelle spectrograph { SOPHIE} \citep{Bouchy_etal_2006}.

-This survey is part of a large effort aiming at an extra-solar planet search through radial-velocity measurements, in order to characterize the zoo of exoplanets and to bring strong constraints on their processes of formation and evolution. { ELODIE} was responsible for the findings of many extra-solar planets, among them the first hot Jupiter, 51\,Peg\,b \citep{Mayor_Queloz_1995}.
+This survey is part of a large effort aimed at an extra-solar planet search through radial-velocity measurements, in order to characterize the types of exoplanets and to bring strong constraints on their processes of formation and evolution. { ELODIE} was responsible for finding many extra-solar planets, among them the first hot Jupiter, 51\,Peg\,b \citep{Mayor_Queloz_1995}.
 The original sample consisted of 142 stars, but a new sample of 330 stars was defined in 1997.
-Details about the program and the surveyed sample can be found in \citet{Perrier_etal_2003}.
+Details of the program and the surveyed sample can be found in \citet{Perrier_etal_2003}.

 In this paper we present the detection of two bodies around the star { HD}\,196885\,A, one in the mass range of planets and the other believed to be a stellar companion.
 This star was previously described to harbor a planet with a period of about 386~days (although no published reference is known), but we could not confirm its presence in our observations (our analysis shows a planet with an orbital period of about \perd~days instead).
 The stellar companion was also recently observed using NACO adaptative optics by \citet{Chauvin_etal_2006,Chauvin_etal_2007}.
 The stellar properties of { HD}\,196885\,A are briefly recalled in Sect.\,2 and the radial velocities with the two detected companions are described in Sect.\,3.
-In Sect.\,4 we discuss the possibility of existence of more companions, in particular around $ 368 $~days.
-Last section is devoted to our conclusions on this system.
+In Sect.\,4 we discuss the possibility of the existence of more companions, in particular with orbital periods around $ 368 $~days.
+Last section is devoted to our conclusions.